RedHatProductSecurity/rhcos-scan/README.md

 This client does not provide remediation advise, instead it only determines if any RPMs installed on the RHCOS host have any known vulnerabilities.
 [Upgrade](https://docs.openshift.com/container-platform/4.8/updating/understanding-the-update-service.html) to the latest OpenShift Container Platform version in order to remediate any vulnerabilities found.
 Optionally enable over the air updates to keep the RHCOS instances up to date with security patches.

+## Usage

+Optionally build a new version of the image locally and push to a container registry such as quay.io.

+As a user with permissions to run privileged pods in OpenShift deploy the application as a daemonset using the provided deploy.yaml file.